 Wix can be used for free.
 This gives you unlimited web pages, 500 megabytes of memory storage space, and a secure, mobile-friendly website that you can drag and drop elements onto to create.
 However, Wix has premium plans that give various upgrades, such as more storage space and the ability to remove Wix ads.
 There are five premium plans to choose from in addition to the free service, each with more added benefits than the last.

 The cost of Wix depends on which plan you choose, ranging from free to the VIP plan for $24.92/month.
-Each upgrade unlocks one to three additional Wix features, such as upgraded bandwidth and additional memory storage.
+Each upgrade unlocks one to three additional features, such as upgraded bandwidth and additional memory storage.
 These can help make your website more complex, and potentially target a larger audience.

 One of the most basic concerns when designing your website should be: who are you trying to reach with this information?
 This will significantly affect which price plan you need, as reaching a smaller or less diverse audience will not require the same features on your website that reaching a larger audience may require.
-In this case, the free or basic Wix plan would probably suffice.
-If you are trying to target a large audience, or are thinking about selling goods or services, you may want to consider a premium subscription to Wix.
+In this case, the free or basic plan would probably suffice.
+If you are trying to target a large audience, or are thinking about selling goods or services, you may want to consider a premium subscription.

 Make sure to check out our table below that compares all the features of each price plan.
 This will help you decide which features are essential to your website, and which ones you can live with out.
 Try creating a list of what features you need, and then see which plan most closely matches that list.
 To give you a hand, we've also listed suggestions of what type of website would be best for each plan.

-We’ve given you a lot to think about, but when it comes down to it, how do you actually make a decision on which Wix plan is right for you?
+We’ve given you a lot to think about, but when it comes down to it, how do you actually make a decision on which plan is right for you?
 Our advice is to really think beforehand about what your needs are, and start out small – not big.
 With a service like Wix, it is always better to only pay for what you need rather than what you want, and nothing more.
 In fact, in most cases, paying for a lower-cost plan that gives you less than what you think you may need could be a good place to start.